vadinnah/Algorithms/README.md

    ..._the depth of vertex v < depth of vertex u._
 4. Cross edge: Any edge not a leaf, forward or back edge.

+**A graph has a cycle if it has a back edge**

+**Important Note: In an Undirected Graph, forward edges and cross edges are not possible.**

 ***How to modify DFS to classify edges:*** Modify the recursive portion (DFS_VISIT) Use the traversal status (WHITE,GRAY,BLACK) and the discovery and finish times to determine an edges type.
 Using `d[n]` and `f[n]` to represent the discovery time and finish time of some vertex n, the edge (u,v)
 - is a leaf edge if it causes v to go from WHITE -> GRAY